JoelCodes/the-book-of-rxjs/section-1/00-home.md

 > Sometimes, the most important thing you can take away is "*X* can be done", and you can come back later to find out, "This is how to do *X*"

 My intent with this tour is really threefold:

 1. Give you a high-level, cloudy understanding of the RxJS library that refines with each reading;
 2. Let you approach the text with a specific problem (e.g. "How do I keep an Observable from giving me too much data in a given time window?") and go directly to the chapter that deals with that; and
 3. When you're wondering what a certain function or class does, give you a context for it, and possibly compare and contrast it with similar functions or classes.
+4. Where possible, provide examples of creating our own utilities for RxJS.

-So, Here's what I recommend:
+So, here's what I recommend:

 * Skim through each chapter, reading the section titles and seeing what items get mentioned.
 * Look through the examples.